-Meet Matthew Giordano, a happy DAT Bootcamp customer who recently conquered the DAT.
-I’ve asked Matthew to share his DAT experience with us as the featured student of August.
+Meet Shahil Amin, a happy DAT Bootcamp customer who recently conquered the DAT.
+What’s unique about Shahil is he first took the Canadian DAT, and now more recently took the American DAT.
+I’ve asked Shahil to share his DAT experience with us as the featured student of August.

 What is one piece of advice you would give to another student preparing to take the DAT?